webcomponents/custom-elements-manifest/README.md

 import * as schema from 'custom-elements-manifest/schema';
 ```

+## Schema Versioning

+The schema has a `schemaVersion` field in the top-level object to facilitate
+evolution of the schema.
+The current schema version is `0.1.0`.

+This version will not always match the npm package version, as some changes to the npm package might not have changes to the schema.
+We will publish a list of schema versions and their associated npm versions and git tags.

 # Motivation

 Many tools need some machine-readable descriptions of custom elements: IDEs, documentation viewers, linters, graphical design tools, etc.